StareInTheAir/dldu-points/DEV.md

 You can also create your own key by following the instructions in [BUILD.md](BUILD.md#api-key).

-## npm scripts
+## pnpm scripts

 Open the terminal inside VS Code using the `View` → `Terminal` action from the menu bar.
-This terminal runs in the development Docker container. `npm` and all dependencies are already installed in this terminal.

-### `npm run dev`
+### `pnpm run dev`

 Starts the application in development mode.
-The dev container extension automatically creates a port forwarding to the container and you can navigate to `http://localhost:5173` on your local machine to see the application running.
+Navigate to `http://localhost:5173` to see the application running.
 Changes to the source code will be injected live into the running application.
 No manual reloads are required.

-### `npm run lint`
+### `pnpm run lint`

-Runs all ts-standard code checks.
+Runs all eslint code checks.

-### `npm run build`
+### `pnpm run build`

 Builds the application.
 Output is available in the `dist` folder.